joesteinkamp/design-knowledge-base/1_Framework/Process/1_Understand/README.md

 - How did we get here?
 What does the experience look like now?
 - What do we know about our users?
 What insights have we gained?
 - What constraints are we working with?
+- What problem have they have been trying to solve?
+Have they shown intent to solve it?